sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 stock_price_estimator.ipynb
 ```

 It is possible to obtain stock price financial data from various sources.
 It is also possible to use python api and the yahoo finance library to obtain this data.
-For some reason, i am having trouble installing the yahoo finance library in python 3.6.
+For some reason, I am having trouble installing the yahoo finance library in python 3.6.
 So I have decided, to obtain the csv data from the yahoo finance website and read in the dataframe using pandas.

 I will obtain Broadcom stock, Apple stock and SMH ETF price data from yahoo and the source is below.